trungthanhnt/openssl-android-build/README.md

 # openssl-android-build #

-Working build scripts for OpenSSL `libcrypto` and `libssl` static and dynamic libraries primarily for using on Android, Mac, Linux OSs.
+Working build scripts for OpenSSL `libcrypto` and `libssl` static and dynamic libraries primarily for using on Android.
+Mac, and Linux build script are kept and updated as well.
 Windows version removed from current repo, look to original one for the instructions.

 This repo took best workable ideas from [ekke/android-openssl-qt](https://github.com/ekke/android-openssl-qt) and [couchbaselabs/couchbase-lite-libcrypto](https://github.com/couchbaselabs/couchbase-lite-libcrypto) repos - many thanks to their authors!
 More ideas about these scripts creation could be found there.
 Resulting scripts _successfully_ do all for you from downloading and extracting openssl and generating libs for `x86`, `armeabi-v7a`, `arm64-v8a` architectures.